Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 Dunnett adjusted confidence interval plots demonstrating that treatment `c` is significantly different than control group `a`, while treatment `b` is not significantly different than control group `a`.

-It is interesting to compare the results you get via the two methods for the same comparisons (e.g., A vs. C).
+It is interesting to compare the results you get via the two methods (Tukey vs Dunnett) for the same comparisons (e.g., A vs. C).
 Can you explain what you see?

 Note.
-Group A was automatically chosen as the reference group for Dunnett (the default behavior is to choose the first factor level [in this case the first alphabetically]).
-To change this from the default, just tell R to do so in the contrast statement.
-In the below example we set the second (2) factor, B, to be the control with ref=2.
+If you do not specify a ref= in the contrast function, group *A* will automatically be chosen as the reference group for Dunnett (the default behavior is to choose the first factor level [in this case the first alphabetically]).
+We recommend you always explicitly tell the code the reference groups.
+In the below example we set the second (2) factor, *B*, to be the control withref=“B”`.

 ## contrast estimate SE df t.ratio p.value